yougotthisconf/yougotthis.io/content/library/couch/openly-stealth-being-transgender-at-work.md

 date: 2021-01-16
 people: ['alex-papadopoulos']
 descriptions:
-  - short: Just being trans day to day can be hard, being trans in tech can be even moreso.
-How do we both face these unique challanges and showcase the importance of diversity in the workplace?
+  - short: Starting new jobs, meeting new people, keeping mental peace, and celebrating diversity in the workspace.
   - full: Navigating being transgender anywhere is not an easy task, let alone in the workplace and in a male-dominated field such as tech.
 Landing a new job after transitioning (or at any point during transitioning really) always comes accompanied with a variety of emotions.
 “Should I disclose my transness?
 If I don’t, am I lying?”, “I am afraid to tell my colleagues that I am trans, but I don’t feel okay with myself if I don’t”, “People can tell.
 I am a fraud.”
 The thoughts mentioned above, and a thousand others are very much expected and an additional stress when trying to adapt to a new workplace with new people and expectations.
 This talk will go through the experience of landing a new job as a transgender person, and ways to keep mental peace while doing so, as well as celebrate and showcase the importance of diversity in the workplace.
 vimeo: 666598181
 ---